aws-samples/aws-iam-accessadvisor-permissionboundary/README.md

 This program is created to help AWS Customers achieve least privileged access.
 Using Access Advisor APIs it help to identify IAM Roles that may have unnecessary privileges.

+### Installation

+Included Cloudformation template deploys everything required to run this program as a lambda function, as well as time based Cloudwatch Event configured to be kicked off every 90 days.
+This threshold can be change in CF template.
+For accounts with large number of IAM entities, lambda function may no have a enough time to finish assessing all entities.
+You may consider deploying this program as a set step functions or a container.

+**Prerequisite: Latest boto3 SDK**

+### Building Lambda Layer
+*You will need to build a lambda layer with boto3 SDK.*

+        pip install boto3 --target python/.
+        # install botocore
+        pip install botocore --target python/.
+        # zip to four layer
+        zip boto3layer.zip -r python/
+        aws lambda publish-layer-version --layer-name boto3-layer --zip-file fileb://boto3layer.zip

 #### Added 03/2019